Evagrius Ponticus: Tears

 Evagrius taught that tears were the utmost sign of true repentance and that weeping, even for days at a time, opened one up to God.

 Later reputation and influence

 Accusations of heresy

-Even in his own day, Evagrius' views had been criticised.
+Even in his own day, Evagrius's views had been criticised.
 A controversy over how to conceptualise God that broke out in the Nitrian desert in 400 saw dispute in which one side was influenced by Origenist views.
 Although Evagrius was not mentioned in this dispute, in 415 Jerome's Letter 133 accuses Evagrius of being a prominent Origenist, and critiques his teaching on apatheia.

 Like the other Cappadocian fathers Gregory of Nazianzus and Basil of Caesarea, Evagrius was an avid student of Origen of Alexandria (c.
 185-250 AD), and he further developed certain esoteric speculations regarding the pre-existence of human souls, the Origenist account of apocatastasis, and certain teachings about the natures of God and Christ.